Walk-in outpatient medical detoxification program providing withdrawal management, comfort, support and education for drug and alcohol recovery.

 Need a prescription refill?
 Call your pharmacy first.
 If no refills are available at your pharmacy, call 419.475.4449.
 We require 5 days notice for all medication refills.

-Harbor provides prevention programs on alcohol, tobacco, drugs and violence to schools and community groups throughout Lucas County.
+Prevention programs on alcohol, tobacco, drugs and violence to schools and community groups throughout Lucas County.
 Programs are 10-12 weeks long and are taught to the whole classroom weekly for forty-five minutes to an hour.

 Mental health and physical health are connected.
 Make sure your body is cared for too.
 Currently accepting new patients!

 Psychological services address what is affecting your behaviors and emotions.
+Testing and assessments by licensed Psychologists.

 A community of people with shared mental and physical health and/or substance use disorder struggles working together to achieve their full potential.

-Career Connections offers five-week summer youth services for eligible youth, ages 16-24 who are referred by Opportunity for Ohioans with Disabilities (OOD).
+Five-week summer youth services for eligible youth, ages 16-24 who are referred by Opportunity for Ohioans with Disabilities (OOD).

 Harbor will provide you with a tablet to help you stay connected to your provider

-A residential treatment program offering services to pregnant/post-partum women with addiction.
+Residential treatment program offering services to pregnant/post-partum women with addiction.

 Assists transitional aged individuals (age 14-29) who have emotional/behavioral difficulties making a successful transition into adulthood.
 TIP offers support groups, residential program and intensive, case management services.